haub94/NFTW/README.md

 1. switch to the location where you want to have the project directory
 2. clone the repo: `git clone git@github.com:haub94/NFTW.git`
 3. switch into the created directory and install dependencies: `npm install`
+4. add .env file with the databse-url (you will get this from the owner of the repository)
-4. build the project `npm run build` (important because it generates the prisma client!)
+5. build the project `npm run build`
-5. run the localhost: `npm run dev` or `npm run dev -- --open` to open a new tab in the browser
+6. run the localhost: `npm run dev` or `npm run dev -- --open` to open a new tab in the browser